Baranof Island: Communities

 Fishing, seafood processing, and tourism are important industries on the island, which is also famous for brown bears and Sitka deer.

 Fictional accounts

 Louis L'Amour's novel Sitka describes the conflict between the Russian fur trading empire and yankee settlers.

 The island features prominently in James A. Michener's multigenerational novel Alaska.

 The Yiddish Policemen's Union is a 2007 alternate-history novel by Michael Chabon about a Jewish Yiddish-speaking territory in Sitka, including most of Baranof Island.
 The novel proceeds from the counter-factual premise that the Slattery Report had actually been implemented.

 Local author John Straley has written a number of mystery novels set on and around Baranof Island.

 The Sea Runners, a 1982 novel by Ivan Doig.

+Sitka is a setting in the 2009 film The Proposal, although the scenes were filmed in Rockport, Massachusetts.